Random matrices: Random matrix models

+Given a subset $\gamma\subset \mathbb{C}$, we define the ensemble of \textbf{normal matrices} with eigenvalues in $\gamma$ as the set of matrices that can be diagonalized by a unitary matrix, and have eigenvalues in $\gamma$:

+The set $\gamma$ should be a measurable subset of $\mathbb C$, for example a domain or a Jordan arc.
+A good technical assumption is that $\gamma$ is a Suslin space, i.e. the image of a Polish space by a continuous map.
+(Jordan arcs are Suslin spaces.)

-Normal matrices are in particular useful in the saddle point approximation (see Chapter \ref{chap:SaddlePoint}).
-In this approximation, one should integrate the eigenvalues on steepest descent contours $\gamma$ passing through a saddle point.
-Very often, the saddle point is complex, and the contour $\gamma$ is not the real line, but another open Jordan arc going from $\infty$ to $\infty$.
+Normal matrices are in particular useful in the Coulomb gas method of \autoref{chap:SaddlePoint}.
+This method involves deforming an initial integration contour $\gamma_0$ to a steepest descent contour $\gamma$ passing through a saddle point.
+Even in cases where $\gamma_0 = \mathbb{R}$, the saddle point is often complex, and $\gamma$ may not be the real line, but another open Jordan arc, typically going from $\infty$ to $\infty$.